 The hip is not only one of the largest joints in the body, but it is also one of the most mobile.
 Like other large, mobile joints, the hip is more prone to overuse, injury, and other ailments, like bursitis.
-This is especially common in runners because hip bursitis is an overuse injury, and runners use their hips not only during their workouts, but also during every other movement-based moment of their day.
+This is especially common in runners because of an overuse injury, and runners use their hips not only during their workouts, but also during every other movement-based moment of their day.
 Additionally, the impact of running can contribute to the development of hip bursitis.
-If left untreated, hip bursitis is a condition that will not only affect your performance as a runner, but also your ability to carry out simple, everyday activities like walking, climbing stairs, and getting up from a chair.
+If left untreated, this condition that will not only affect your performance as a runner, but also your ability to carry out simple, everyday activities like walking, climbing stairs, and getting up from a chair.

 What is Bursitis?

 Bursae are small sacs of fluid that resemble tiny water balloons filled with jelly.
 They rest between bones and soft tissues, with the primary job of reducing friction throughout the body.